7 ratios to find the best companies to sell short

 Short Interest percentage (Short Int %) tells you how many of the company’s shares have already been sold short.

 It is calculated as the number of shares sold short divided by the total number of shares outstanding.

 This information is only available for companies listed in the USA.

 Short interest percentage change

-Short Interest Percentage Change (Short Int % Change) tells you what the change in the company’s shares sold short has been over the past three months.
+Short Interest Percentage Change (Short Int % Change) tells you what the change in the company’s shares sold short has been over the past quarter or three months.